bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 ## 3. Advanced techniques

-There are some advanced techniques that may be applied more effectively in B2B environments:
+There are some advanced techniques that might be applied more effectively in B2B environments:

 ### Value of CUPED: Variance Reduction